mnutsch/checksumValidator/README.md

 # checksumValidator
-This is simple JavaScript browser app which validates the SHA256 checksum of a file against an expected value.
+This is a simple JavaScript browser app which validates the SHA256 checksum of a file against an expected value.